Ashes (Embrace song): In popular culture

 On 14 August 2014, Reading F.C. fans chose "Ashes" as their official club anthem.

 "Ashes" can be heard in the film Kingsman: The Golden Circle (2017), where it is implied that Embrace are headlining the Pyramid stage at Glastonbury Festival.

 The song was included on the soundtrack of the 2005 video game FIFA 06.

 The instrumental version of the song was used for the Goal of the Month segment in BBC's Match of the Day during the 2004–05 season.

+"Ashes" was used as the walkout song of Salford RLFC, the phoenix club of the original Salford Red Devils who were liquidated in 2025, for their first game against Oldham on 16 January 2026.